snootched/cb-lcars/doc/user/status_grid_overlay_complete_documentation.md

 ```

 ### Cell-Level Actions (Preferred Method)
-Define actions directly on individual cells for granular control:
+Define actions directly on individual cells for granular control. **This is the recommended approach** for most use cases:

 ```yaml
 overlays: